justindav1s/openshift-ansible-on-openstack/README.md

 - cloud_setup.sh  - this sets up users, projects, immges, flavours and the network in openstack
 - base_server_setup.sh - this updates an configures  a RHEL instance so that it is ready to have OCP installed, and thsnapshots it.
+Tis is opional on ly do it the first time through these instructions, then save the image for later use.
 - build_ocp_infra.sh - this uses the snapshot image from above to build out as many servers as are required
 - sync_keys.sh
 - docker_config.sh